 - His wife Elizabeth Leigh Wood became a widow at his death.

 - Reuben Fletcher Monette died on 15 March 1917 at age 46 in Newbern, Hale County, Alabama.

-- He was buried in Greensboro, Greene County, Alabama.
+- He was interred at Greensboro, Greene County, Alabama.

 - The following appeared on 16 March 1917 in The Montgomery Advertiser: Information reached Montgomery late Thursday night that Dr. R. F. Monette, of Greensboro, dropped dead during the afternoon from an attack of acute indigestion while fishing with a friend on a lake near his home city.
 Being suddenly stricken, Dr. Monette fell into the arms of his friend and expired.